-With changing trends in the Australian economy, there is one industry that has been virtually unaffected and has been consistent in terms of employment growth over the past decade.
-And that is aged and disability care industry in Brisbane.
+With changing trends in the Australian economy, one industry has been virtually unaffected and has been consistent in terms of employment growth over the past decade.
+And that is the aged and disability care industry in Brisbane.

 The advent of the National Disability Insurance Scheme (NDIS) has boosted employment demand in the care industry to new heights.
 With a range of additional support services available for clients under different NDIS providers, there has never been a good time to secure your employment in the care sector.

-Overall with a growing number of people currently applying to work as care workers, a lot of people are still confused as to what is the actual requirement to land your first job as a care worker.
+Overall, with a growing number of people currently applying to work as care workers, many people are still confused as to the actual requirement to land your first job as a care worker.

 What is the difference between aged care and disability care courses?

-This is the question that people ask all the time.
-It is quite confusing when you read these courses advertised separately.
+It is the question that people ask all the time.
+But, unfortunately, it isn’t clear when you read these courses advertised separately.

-For starters, the course is actually called CHC33015 Certificate III in Individual Support.
+For starters, the course is formally called CHC33015 Certificate III in Individual Support.
 You can specialise in either aged or disability care.

-Both these specialities have same core units; however, your choice of elective units will determine which industry is more likely to hire you.
+Both these specialties have the same core units; however, your choice of elective units will determine which industry is more likely to hire you.

 What are the core and elective units?

 - CHCCOM005 Communicate and work in health or community services